ANCPLabOldenburg/megqc_documentation/book/metrics.md

 5. [EOG (Electrooculography) calculation]((../report/eog.md))
 6. [Muscle Artifacts calculation](../report/muscle.md)

-## Basic information

-Almost every metric will start with a basic overview of the data and the sensor poistion.
+Almost every metric will start with basic information of the dataset and the sensor positions.

-### Raw Information
+## Raw Information

 This section includes some general metadata (date, experimenter, duration...), some channels' information (more on that later), and basic details about the sampling frequency and applied filters.

 <img src="../static/00.jpg" alt="raw-info" width="650px">

-### Sensor Positions
+## Sensor Positions

 <img src="../static/01.jpg" alt="sensor-distribution" width="600px">